jwcomp4/stock_analysis_project/README.md

             End If

             Next i
-     - The script returns the following messages boxes for each run:
+     - This refactored script returns the following message boxes for each run:
      -  2017:

           ![Image of the 2017 message box](/Resources/VBA_Challenge_2017.png "VBA Challenge 2017")